Someone Picking Their Phone Over You Feels Personal Because It Is

 Phoebe, 27, heartily dislikes phubbing – “I really don’t like when others are on their phone non-stop when we’re together,” she tells Refinery29 – but, like me, she finds it “really difficult” to ask people to stop.

 “I feel like I don’t really have a leg to stand on,” Phoebe admits.
 “I’m guilty of phubbing, much more than I’d like.
-I run my own business online and work remotely across time zones, so often I need to respond to something urgent when it’s 9 p.m. and I’m at dinner with friends.
-I’ll then open another app to check notifications and get caught up until I realize what I’m doing...
-I’d never be able to say to a friend that it really bothers me that they’re on their phone non-stop when we’re together, because I do the same."
+I run my own business online and work remotely across time zones, so often I need to respond to something urgent when it’s 9pm and I’m at dinner with friends.
+I’ll then open another app to check notifications and get caught up until I realise what I’m doing.

+“[So] I’d never be able to say to a friend that it really bothers me that they’re on their phone non-stop when we’re together, because I do the same,” she concludes.

 This all makes sense.
-Paula Cocozza, author and journalist at The Guardian, agrees that calling people out for phubbing is really hard.
-Her 2023 novel, Speak to Me, centers around 50-year-old protagonist Susan, whose husband Kurt is unable to draw his eyes or attention away from his phone.
+Author and Guardian journalist Paula Cocozza – her 2023 novel, Speak to Me, centres around 50-year-old protagonist Susan, whose husband Kurt is unable to draw his eyes or attention away from his phone – agrees that calling people out for phubbing is really hard.

 “It’s not like stepping into a conversation,” Cocozza tells Refinery29.
 “The person with the phone is engaged in a whole other private activity in your shared space, and you have no idea when it’s a good or bad moment to speak to them, or even if [it’s] okay to speak at all.”